glotzerlab/signac-docs/docs/source/hooks.rst

 Hooks execute code adjacent to key steps of an operation, such as when it begins, finishes, or fails.
 These events are called triggers.

+For example, operation failures may be tracked in the job document as `job.doc['operation_success'] = False`, while operation successes may be tracked in the job document as `job.doc['operation_success'] = True`.

 Hooks help track where an execution's data originated, and which operations were applied to the data.
-For example, operation failures may be tracked in the job document.
-Hooks also make it possible to record the git commit ID upon execution of an operation, allowing users to track which version of code was used to run the operation.
+For examples, users may record the `git commit ID <https://git-scm.com/book/en/v2/Git-Basics-Viewing-the-Commit-History>`_ upon execution of an operation, allowing users to track which version of code was used to run the operation.

 Hooks can be installed at the :ref:`operation level <operation hooks>`